 Surviving The Pandemic As A Freelancer

 It's now been just over a year since the Covid-19 pandemic ground the world to a halt.
-This has been a crazy time for so many of us - losing people we care about to the illness and being separated from our loved ones has been incredible difficult.
+This has been a crazy time for so many of us - losing people we care about to the illness and being separated from our loved ones has been incredibly difficult.
 Add to that the constant worry and anxiety over ourselves or those we love getting sick, as well as the terrible effects the pandemic has had on a lot of people's work and livelihoods, and you have a perfect storm.

 I'd like to share how the pandemic has affected me personally as a young, female freelancer.
 When the pandemic hit and the UK as well as many other parts of the world basically shut down, I was less than 6 months into my freelancing journey.
 Those six months hadn't been easy - I had no contacts in the industry, knew no other freelancers, and had to create every client connection on my own from scratch.
 I had to teach myself everything I needed to know about providing freelance services and running my own business.
 I worked hard at it, and by the time Covid-19 hit, I had developed a roster of regular clients I enjoyed working with.
 My small business was, if not thriving, certainly doing fairly well.
 Then the pandemic hit, and in March 2020, I lost around 80% of my regular work overnight.